Mohammad Reza Pahlavi: Collapse of the regime

-End of monarchy
+Islamic Republic

-On 16 January 1979, Mohammad Reza made a contract with Farboud and left Iran at the behest of Prime Minister Shapour Bakhtiar (a longtime opposition leader himself), who sought to calm the situation.
+On 16 January 1979, Mohammad Reza Shah made a contract with Farboud and left Iran at the behest of Prime Minister Shapour Bakhtiar (a longtime opposition leader himself), who sought to calm the situation.
 As Mohammad Reza boarded the plane to take him out of Iran, many of the Imperial Guardsmen wept while Bakhtiar did little to hide his disdain and dislike for the Shah.
 Spontaneous attacks by members of the public on statues of the Pahlavis followed, and "within hours, almost every sign of the Pahlavi dynasty" was destroyed.
 Bakhtiar dissolved SAVAK, freed all political prisoners, and allowed Ayatollah Khomeini to return to Iran after years in exile.
 He asked Khomeini to create a Vatican-like state in Qom, promised free elections, and called upon the opposition to help preserve the constitution, proposing a "national unity" government including Khomeini's followers.
 Khomeini rejected Bakhtiar's demands and appointed his own interim government, with Mehdi Bazargan as prime minister, stating that "I will appoint a state.
 I will act against this government.
 With the nation's support, I will appoint a state."
 In February, pro-Khomeini revolutionary guerrilla and rebel soldiers gained the upper hand in street fighting, and the military announced its neutrality.
 On the evening of 11 February, the dissolution of the monarchy was complete.

+Exile

+During his second exile, Mohammad Reza traveled from country to country seeking what he hoped would be temporary residence.
+First, he flew to Aswan, Egypt, where he received a warm and gracious welcome from President Anwar El-Sadat.
+He later lived in Marrakesh, Morocco, as a guest of King Hassan II.
+Mohammad Reza loved to support royalty during his time as Shah and one of those who benefitted had been Hassan, who received an interest-free loan of US$110 million from his friend.
+Mohammad Reza expected Hassan to return the favour, but he soon learned Hassan had other motives.
+Richard Parker, the U.S. ambassador to Morocco, reported, "The Moroccans believed the Shah was worth about $2 billion, and they wanted to take their share of the loot".
+After leaving Morocco, Mohammad Reza lived in Paradise Island, in the Bahamas, and in Cuernavaca, Mexico, near Mexico City, as a guest of president José López Portillo.
+Richard Nixon, the former US president, visited the Shah in summer 1979 in Mexico.